mikeqfu/pyrcs/README.md

 * Make sure you have the most up-to-date version of `pip` installed.

   ```
-  python -m pip install --upgrade pip
+  python -m pip3 install --upgrade pip
   ```

-* `Python-Levenshtein`, one of the dependencies of this package, may fail to be installed on a Windows OS without VC2015 (or above).
+* The installation of one of the dependencies, `Python-Levenshtein`, requires VC2015 (or above).
 A workaround is to download and install its [.whl](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-levenshtein) file.
-In this case, you should go for `python_Levenshtein-0.12.0-cp37-cp37m-win_amd64.whl` if you're using Python 3.7 on 64-bit OS:
+For example, if you're using Python 3.8 on 64-bit OS, you can download and install "python_Levenshtein-0.12.0-cp38-cp38-win_amd64.whl" manually:

   ```
-  pip install --upgrade \path\to\python_Levenshtein-0.12.0-cp37-cp37m-win_amd64.whl
+  pip3 install \path\to\python_Levenshtein-0.12.0-cp38-cp38-win_amd64.whl
   ```

 ## Quick start (Examples) <a name="quick-start-examples"></a>

-The following examples may provide a quick guide to the usage of the package.
+The following examples provide a quick guide to the use of the package.

-### 1. CRS, NLC, TIPLOC and STANOX Codes <a name="crs-nlc-tiploc-and-stanox-codes"></a>
+### 1. Get "CRS, NLC, TIPLOC and STANOX Codes" <a name="crs-nlc-tiploc-and-stanox-codes"></a>

+###### There are several ways of importing the module/class.

+***Alternative 1***:

 If your preferred import style is `from <module> import <name>`: